-That was a moment of great excitement, when I realised that I was not the only dog on the moon.
+That was a moment of great excitement, when I realized that I was not the only dog on the moon.
 I peered over in the direction of a hill and I saw the unmistakable silhouette of one of my own kind.
 He was pointing his muzzle in the air and baying at the planet Earth.
 Soon I was taking giant lunar leaps in the direction of the dog.
 I could hear the Parrot squawking over the radio.

 “Wrong Way!
 Come back here you dumb pooch!”

 But I took not a jot of notice.
 I was heading for a close encounter with my own kind.
 It was no trouble to climb a hill on the moon.
 I just bounded up.
 Now I was close to the moon dog, I could see he had grey hairs around his nose.
 He was an indistinct breed – just a dog sort of dog.
 But the strangest thing was that he was breathing the thin air of the moon without an oxygen mask.
 Later on, the Parrot explained how that was impossible, and said that I must have dreamt that part of the story – but I swear to you now on my master’s grave that it was true.
 He greeted me in the traditional way, with the quick sniff around the hind quarters.
 I was unable to return the courtesy as I had a glass helmet wrapped around my face.
 We both wagged our tails.
 So far so good.
 But would I understand his woof?
 I was pleasantly surprised when he said clearly, and without an accent.

 “I have been waiting for you these past 2000 years.”